 Climate Service Center Germany (GERICS)

 GERICS is a scientific organizational entity of Helmholtz-Zentrum Geesthacht (HZG), institutionalized in the Helmholtz Association and located in the city of Hamburg.
-Director is meteorologist and climate scientist Prof. Dr. Daniela Jacob.
 The former Climate Service Center was an initiative developed in 2009 by the German Federal Government (BMBF), also based at HZG.
-Since mid […]
+Since mid 2015 the center is renamed in Climate Service Center Germany (GERICS). […]